JankariTech/blog/src/assets/TDDInGo.md

 ## Demonstrating TDD (Test-driven development) in Go

-TDD is the practice to write tests before code and it should reduce failure rates and defects in your software.
+TDD is the practice to write tests before code, and it should reduce failure rates and defects in your software.
-In this blog-post I want to demonstrate how it can work.
+In this blog-post, I want to demonstrate how it can work.

 ### starting point
 I'm writing an application in Go that should convert Bikram Sambat (BS) (also called Vikram Samvat) dates to Gregorian dates and vice-versa.
 [Vikram Samvat](https://en.wikipedia.org/wiki/Vikram_Samvat) is a calendar used mostly in Nepal and India.
 But even if you don't use it, this demonstration might be useful for you to understand TDD.

-So far I have done a bit of work that makes it possible to create a BS (Bikram Sambat) date instance, to get its details and to convert it to a Gregorian date.
+So far, I have done a bit of work that makes it possible to create a BS (Bikram Sambat) date instance, to get its details and to convert it to a Gregorian date.
 See: https://github.com/JankariTech/GoBikramSambat/blob/b99c510b22faf8395becda9a6dec1d0239504bb1/bsdate.go

 These functions are also tested: https://github.com/JankariTech/GoBikramSambat/blob/b99c510b22faf8395becda9a6dec1d0239504bb1/bsdate_test.go